codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

   max-width="30%"
 %}

-{:start="4"}

-1. If you already have the latest version of the GitOps CLI, in the Uninstall Codefresh Runtime panel, copy the uninstall command.

-  {% include
- image.html
- lightbox="true"
- file="/images/runtime/uninstall.png"
- url="/images/runtime/uninstall.png"
- alt="Uninstall Codefresh runtime"
- caption="Uninstall Codefresh runtime"
-  max-width="40%"
-%}

 {:start="5"}

-1. In your terminal, paste the command, and update the Git token value.
-1. Select the Kube context from which to uninstall the Runtime, and then confirm the uninstall.
-1. If you get errors, run the uninstall command again, with the `--force` flag.
+1. Copy and run the uninstall command:

+  `RELEASE_NAME=$(helm ls -n codefresh-gitops-runtime -q) && helm uninstall ${RELEASE_NAME} -n codefresh-gitops-runtime`

+{:start="5"}

+1. Click **Close** to exit the upgrade panel.

-### Update Git tokens for Runtimes
+### Update Git credentials for Runtimes

-Provisioned Runtimes require valid Git tokens at all times to authenticate Git actions by you as a user.
+Provisioned GitOps Runtimes require valid Git tokens at all times to authenticate Git actions by you as a user.
->These tokens are specific to the user, and the same can be used for multiple runtimes.
+>These tokens are specific to the user, and the same token can be used for multiple runtimes.

-There are two different situations when you need to update Git tokens:
+There are different situations when you need to update Git tokens:
+* **Complete Installation** status in Sync column: You have installed the Runtime but need to update the Git credentials to complete the installation.
 * Invalid, revoked, or expired tokens: Codefresh automatically flags Runtimes with such tokens.
 It is mandatory to update the Git tokens to continue working with the platform.
 * Valid tokens: Optional.
 You may want to update Git tokens, even valid ones, by deleting the existing token and replacing it with a new token.